Paul Page: Other events

-Page also has done some work calling Snocross races at Winter X Games in the early 2000s.
+In 2006, Page was a bull riding color commentator for the PRCA's Xtreme Bulls tour on ESPN alongside 8-time PRCA world champion bull rider Donnie Gay.

 Awards and honors

-Member of the Indianapolis Motor Speedway Hall of Fame.
+Page is a member of the Indianapolis Motor Speedway Hall of Fame.
 In 1989 and 1990, his work was awarded two Emmys for the coverage of the Indianapolis 500.
 He also was host / play by play in shows or series that garnered 13 other Emmys.